AceMetrix/connect-cas/README.md

   - `paths`
     - `serviceValidate` Path to validate TGT
     - `proxyValidate` Path to validate PGT (not implemented)
+    - `proxy` Path to obtain a proxy ticket
     - `login` Path to the CAS login

 ## Usage